A busy home brew night with guest speakers

 Various social events also feature throughout the year, visiting other home brew clubs, beer festivals, brewery visits and participate, whatever your level of experience in a periodic club brew.
 Where everyone gets to pitch in making a beer at the brewery designed by the members themselves on the brewery pilot kit.
 Which is very much a learning and progressing together process.

-Meetings are held once a month, and details of the next meeting can be found on our Facebook events page: https://www.facebook.com/pg/TwistedBarrelAle/events
+Meetings are held on the 3rd Tuesday of the month and details of the next meeting can be found on our Facebook events page: https://www.facebook.com/pg/TwistedBarrelAle/events

 How much is it going to cost me?

 There are 2 types of membership, starting from absolutely nothing.